top of page

 Who is this Trail For?

-This trail is perfect for: - Families seeking meaningful bonding time in nature - Solo women travelers and women-only groups - Senior citizens looking for comfortable adventure - Bird watching and photography enthusiasts - Nature lovers wanting an authentic - Himalayan experience
+This trail is perfect for: - First-time trekkers looking for an easy Himalayan trek. - Families seeking meaningful bonding time in nature without compromising comfort. - Solo women travelers and women-only groups. - Senior citizens seeking a safe and inclusive comfortable adventure. - Experiencing nature without camping. - Bird watching and photography enthusiasts. - Nature lovers wanting an authentic Himalayan slow trek experience.

 Accommodation & Amenities